 - Hubs prior to model C-7:

-- If you are migrating from a model C-5 hub, you should perform a Z-Wave Repair before uploading the cloud backup that will be used to migrate.
+- If you are migrating from a model C-5 hub and plan to migrate Z-Wave, you should perform a Z-Wave Repair before uploading the cloud backup that will be used to migrate.

 - If you have not already registered the new hub, you'll need to complete that before proceeding.